Gone are the days when people set up catering businesses just because they had a passion for it.

 By getting new catering clients and retaining existing customers.
 This is your best bet to never run out of orders.
 It’s also the most predictable way you can generate enough revenue to sustain and expand your business.

-However, due to the impact of the global pandemic, several avenues most drop-off caterers relied on to get clients are inaccessible at least for now.
+However, due to the impact of the global pandemic, several avenues most drop-off caterers relied on to find clients are inaccessible at least for now.

 For example, before the pandemic, you could reach out to new or existing venues or event centers to partner as their preferred catering vendor.
 Also, you could visit offices where they host corporate meetings and events to be their go-to drop-off caterer.